jampp/geeks/_src/_posts/2018-09-07-writing-custom-presto-functions.markdown

 ## Function types
 Presto has two main types of functions: scalar and aggregation[^1].
 Scalar functions behave more like traditional functions, in the sense that their output is immediate from the values of their parameters.
 On the other hand, aggregation functions take multiple rows as input and combine them into a single output, we'll focus mainly on these functions, as they're more complex (and, interesting!).

-[^1]: There's also window functions, but we have yet to implement one of those, so we'll leave them out of the scope of the article.
+[^1]: There's also window functions, but we have yet to implement one of those, so we'll leave them out of the scope of this article.

 Aggregation functions can harness the power of presto’s distributed workers via a divide and conquer approach.
 They consist of three main methods: